 UpNest can be a source of new customer leads to help grow your business.
-Since it's one of the most popular agent matching services, it generates a large amount of traffic from potential buyers and sellers.
+Since it's one of the most popular agent matching services, it generates a lot of traffic from potential buyers and sellers.

-However, unlike some agent matching services, UpNest does have minimum requirements for agents who want to join its network.
+However, unlike some agent matching services, UpNest has minimum requirements for agents who want to join its network.

 Do agents pay to be on UpNest?

-UpNest doesn’t charge any upfront costs or subscription fees.
-Instead, you will have to pay UpNest a referral fee every time you close a transaction with an UpNest client.
+UpNest doesn’t charge any up-front costs or subscription fees.
+Instead, you'll have to pay UpNest a referral fee every time you close a transaction with an UpNest client.

 UpNest’s referral fees are 30% for the listing agent and 15% for the buyer’s agent.

-Also, while you are not required to lower your commission rate on UpNest, it's highly encouraged since the service is marketed as a place where customers can compare different agent rates.
+Also, while you're not required to lower your commission rate on UpNest, it's highly encouraged since the service is marketed as a place where customers can compare different agent rates.

 How do you become an UpNest agent?

-UpNest has the following requirements to join their agent network and start getting leads:
+These are the requirements to join the UpNest agent network and start getting leads: